 - Think about your responses to the prompts.

-- Organize your thoughts and jot down an outline before you begin to write.
+- Organize your thoughts and jot down an outline and/or draft before you begin to write.

-- Write your responses to the essays in Word before beginning the application.
+- Write your response to the essay in Word before beginning the application.

 - Ensure you are answering the questions being asked.